OpenCloudHub/ai-dl-lightning/README copy.md

 <h2 id="about">🎯 About</h2>

-This repository demonstrates a **production-grade MLOps implementation** for image classification using **PyTorch Lightning** and the **Fashion MNIST** dataset.
+This repository demonstrates a **demo MLOps implementation** for image classification using **PyTorch Lightning** and the **Fashion MNIST** dataset.
 It showcases best practices for combining modern ML engineering tools including:

 - **Experiment Tracking & Model Registry** with MLflow
 - **Distributed Training** with Ray Train (DDP strategy)